-Annexure to Dire ector's Report
+Annexure to Director's Report FORM AOC-1

-FORM A OC·1

-(Pursuant to first proviso to sub-section (3) of Section 129 re ead with Rule 5 of Companies (Account) Rules, 2014)
+(Pursuant to first proviso to sub-section (3) of Section 129 read with Rule 5 of Companies (Account) Rules, 2014)

-Statement containing salient features of the financial statement t of subsidiaries or associate companies or joint ventures
+Statement containing salient features of the financial statement of subsidiaries or associate companies or joint ventures

-Part "A" : Subs sidiaries
+Part "A" : Subsidiaries

 (Rs. in lakh)

-1 1 Sr. No. 1
+1 Sr. No. 1

 2 Name of the subsidiary Shree Samrudhi Industrial Papers Private Limited

 3 The date since when subsidiary was acquired 02-04-2010

-4 Reporting period for the subsidiary concerned, if different from the holding Company's reporting period 01-04-2020 to 31-03-2021
+4 Reporting period for the subsidiary concerned, if different from the holding Company's reporting period 01-04-2021 to 31-03-2022

 5 Reporting currency and Exchange rate as on the last date of the relevant Financial year in the case of foreign subsidiaries Not Applicable

 6 Share capital 50

-7 Reserves & surplus 18.94
+7 Reserves & surplus 21.12

-8 Total Assets 71.87
+8 Total Assets 72.10

-9 Total Liabilities 2.93
+9 Total Liabilities 0.98

 10 Investments Nil

 11 Turnover Nil

-12 Profit before taxation 3.30
+12 Profit before taxation 2.99

-13 Provision for taxation 0.89
+13 Provision for taxation 0.80

-14 Profit after taxation 2.41
+14 Profit after taxation 2.18

 15 Proposed Dividend Nil

 16 Extent of shareholding (in %) 100%

 1 Names of subsidiaries which are yet to commence operations Shree Samrudhi Industrial Papers Private Limited

-Part "B" : Associates an nd Joint Ventures
+Part "B" : Associates and J oint Ventures

 (Rs. in lakh)

-Statement pursuant to Section 129 (3) of the Companies Act, 2 2013 related to Associate Companies and Joint Ventures
+Statement pursuant to Section 129 (3) of the Companies Act, 201 3 related to Associate Companies and Joint Ventures

 Name of Associates / Joint Ventures Shree Samrat Pulp and Paper Private Limited

-1 Latest audited Balance Sheet Date 31-03-2021
+1 Latest audited Balance Sheet Date 31-03-2022

-2 Date on which the associate or joint venture was associated or acquired 08-11-2010
+2 Date on which the associate or joint venture was associated or acquired 08.11.2010

-3 Shares of Associates / Joint Ventures held by the Company on the year end

-No. of shares 81,25,000

-Amount of Investment in Associates / Joint Venture 812.50

-Extent of Holding % 50%

-4 Description of how there is significant influence Joint Venture where the Company has 50% voting power

-5 Reason why the associate / Joint venture is not consolidated Not Applicable

-6 Networth attributable to Shareholding as per latest audited Balance Sheet 712.77

-ii Not Considered in Consolidated
+Statement pursuant to Section 129 (3) of the Companies Act, 20 213 related to Associate Companies and Joint Ventures Name of Associates / Joint Ventures Shree Samrat Pulp and Paper Private Limited 1 Latest audited Balance Sheet Date 31-03-2022 2 Date on which the associate or joint venture was associated or acquired 08-11-2010 3 Shares of Associates / Joint Ventures held by the Company on the year end No. of shares 81,25,000 Amount of Investment in Associates / Joint Venture 812.50 Extent of Holding % 50% 4 Description of how there is significant influence Joint Venture where the Company has 50% voting power 5 Reason why the associate / Joint venture is not consolidated Not Applicable 6 Networth attributable to Shareholding as per latest audited Balance Sheet 367.59 7 Profit / (Loss) for the year i.
+Considered in consolidated (345.17) ii Not Considered in Consolidated (345.17)